jakub-milasz/law_helper/README.md

 # Law helper
 Law Helper is a web application designed to assist users in identifying the most relevant criminal offenses from the penal code based on the description provided by the user.
 The application employs a TF-IDF (Term Frequency-Inverse Document Frequency) model to analyze text and match the most suitable legal articles.
+This is now demo app.
+It is still developed by adding new articles and improving the TF-IDF Model performance.

 ## Stack
 In this project I used HTML/CSS, Python with Flask and I test my TF-IDF Model in Jupyter Lab.